-The Supreme Court noted several factors in the South Dakota legislation that they believe should be considered when states are determining whether to take remote seller:
+The Supreme Court noted several factors in the South Dakota legislation that they believe should be considered when states are determining whether to take a remote seller:

 - There should be no retroactive application of any new law;

 - The application and collection of sales tax should not be a burden to the taxpayers.
-For example, South Dakota is part of the Streamlined Sales Tax Agreement which encourages uniformity and simplicity regarding sales tax rules across many states;
+For example, South Dakota is part of the Streamlined Sales Tax Agreement, which encourages uniformity and simplicity regarding sales tax rules across many states;

 - All laws should have a reasonable threshold as not to hurt “mom and pop.”

 How Will Congress React to South Dakota v.
 Wayfair